jasper-muller/Udacity-P5/final_project/report.md

 Apart from this obvious outlier, there was one other employee that I excluded: *The Travel Agency In The Park*.
 The name of this entry suggested that it did not describe an employee but rather a company of some sort.

 The table below shows the missing values per feature.
-It can be seen that the POI feature is filled for each person, whereas loan_advances the feature with the most missing values (142 to be exact).
+It can be seen that the POI feature is filled for each person.
+The feature loan_advances has the most missing values, 142 in total.

 ![](nans_per_feature.png)